kartoza/kartoza-plymouth-theme/README.md

 ## 🧑‍💻👩‍💻 Contributors

 - [Tim Sutton](https://github.com/timlinux) – Original author and maintainer
-- [Contributors](https://github.com/timlinux/[PACKAGE NAME]/graphs/contributors) – See the full list of amazing contributors who have helped make this project possible.
+- [Contributors](https://github.com/timlinux/kartoza-plymouth-theme/graphs/contributors) – See the full list of amazing contributors who have helped make this project possible.

 ## 📦 Adding to Your Own Flake

-You can easily include the [PACKAGE NAME] package in your own NixOS configuration or flake by adding it as an input.
+You can easily include the kartoza-plymouth-theme package in your own NixOS configuration or flake by adding it as an input.

 ### 🔧 Adding as Flake Input

-Add [PACKAGE NAME] to your `flake.nix` inputs section:
+Add kartoza-plymouth-theme to your `flake.nix` inputs section:

 ```nix
 {